 High blood pressure usually does not cause any symptoms.
 In some cases, though, your child may:

 Your child’s blood pressure is measured at least once per year after your child turns 3 years of age.
 An arm cuff and a special device are used to take the reading.
 The doctor then uses a chart to find which percentile your child is in.
 This chart is based on your child’s gender, age, and height.

 If a reading suggests high blood pressure, your child’s blood pressure will be measured several more times, including one taken at home.
 This is done in part to eliminate something called "white coat syndrome."
 Some children can feel very anxious when seeing the doctor.
 This can cause a temporary rise in blood pressure.
 The average reading will be used to make the diagnosis.

 To find out if your child has an underlying condition, the doctor will ask about your child’s medical history.
 A physical exam will be done.
 The doctor may also order tests, such as:

-The doctor may also check for other related conditions (eg, high cholesterol, diabetes, sleep apnea).
+The doctor may also check for other related conditions (eg, high cholesterol, diabetes, or other endocrine diseases).

 If your child has an underlying condition, this will be treated.
 Treating the underlying condition may help the high blood pressure return to normal.